Jackzmc/sourcemod-plugins/README.md

 ### AutoWarpBot
-Simple l4d2 plugin that will auto teleport everyone to checkpoint once all real players have reached the saferoom.
+Simple l4d2 plugin that will auto teleport bots to checkpoint once all real players have reached the saferoom.
 Doesn't really work well.
 Abandoned.